Spoiler Alert: These essays are ideally to be read after viewing the respective films.

 Any such managerial excuse is belied when the judge turns to Hanna’s role in the march of all of the prisoners to Auschwitz when the camp in Hungary was closed.
 Hanna and the five other SS guards with whom she worked locked the doors of a church where prisoners were sleeping one night on the journey even though the guards knew that that church was on fire from a bombing raid.
 The chief judge asks Hanna, “Why did you not open the doors?
 In the written report, which you all signed, you claim you didn’t know about the fire until after it had happened.
 But that isn’t true, is it? . . .
 Why did you not open the doors?”
 Hanna quickly responds in a way that suggests that she thinks the judge has just asked a stupid question.
 “Obviously,” she says defiantly.
 “For the obvious reason.
 We couldn’t.
 We were guards.
 Our job was to guard the prisoners.
 We couldn’t just let them escape.”
 Her judgment that keeping the 300 people in the church, in which case they would all, except for one girl, die, was better than letting them out even if they would try to escape evinces something more than a warped moral compass.
 To be sure, letting prisoners escape is ethically preferrable to keeping them from evading death, but her reasoning too is flawed.
 The job of guarding prisoners does not in itself include playing a role in their respective deaths.

 The judge next wants to assess whether Hanna and the other five guards feared for their lives should the prisoners have escaped from the burning building.
 “And if they escaped,” he asked Hanna, “you’d be charged?
 You’d be executed?”
 Hanna, hardly a defense attorney, answers emphatically, “No!
 If we’d opened the doors there would have been chaos.
 How could we have restored order? . . . and if they had all come out, we couldn’t just let them escape!
 We couldn’t!
 We were responsible for them!”
 That being responsible for prisoners could include deciding to let them die when they could be saved is, I submit, not just a moral lapse as if contributing to the death of 300 were morally better than letting them escape.
-Perhaps equally of concern, her reasoning—her cognition—was encrypted as if with computer malware.
+Perhaps equally of concern, her reasoning—her cognition—was infected as if with computer malware.
 This can be more easily grasped from following statement, which is similar to what Hanna answers: We let the prisoners die because we were responsible for them!
 Her premise that the guards’ responsibility as guards is only to forestall escape—meaning that the responsibility of the guards was to the Nazi regime rather for the prisoners—even if that responsibility meant forcing the prisoners to be burnt alive is unsound and narrow; hence it may be the product of brain-washing.

 It is not that being willingly enveloped by a political ideology spares a person from culpability.
 So, the judge tells Hanna, “So you did know what was happening.
 You did know, you made a choice.
 You let them die, rather than risk letting them escape.”
 She was neither forced nor insane; she knew what she was doing in keeping 300 people in a burning church.
 Hanna’s problematic mentality goes beyond the ethically problematic hierarchy of escape as being worse than being burned live.
 Even though she had obviously been “supercharged” into focusing narrowly in her job on escape being the worst thing possible, she was once again indifferent to the severity of the plight of other people.
 Both the narrowness and the sociopathic indifference were part of Nazi culture.
 In fact, the strong preference for order and aversion to chaos has arguably remained a salient part of German culture even though the Nazis’ ideology has been refuted.
 In the film, the judge does not question Hanna on her aversion to chaos or the high value she puts on order.
 This lapse is odd, considering that the judge may be guilty of scapegoating Hanna with a life sentence while giving the other five guards only four and a half years in prison.
 The other five guards contributed to the scapegoating, but the judge seemed not to realize this point.